openTdataCH/ojp-nova/README.md

 xxx
 ```

+### Testing the configuration
+You can test the configuration with test_network_flow.py.

+This will run a local run through (see section on testing).

+The following should happen
+1. client: Builds an `OJPTripRequest` from "Bern" to "Zürich" with departure time now
+2. client: The `OJPTripDelivery` from OJP is obtained
+3. client: From the result an `OJPFareRequest` ist constructed
+4. client: the OJPFareRequest ist sent to the server
+5. server: Transforms the `OJPFareRequest` into a NOVA Preisauskunft request
+6. server: Process the result from NOVA, build an `OJPFareDelivery` and send it to the client
+7. client: Show the result
+8.
+Everything is written to xml files for inspection  in the folder `generated`

 ## Starting the server
-run server.py
+run `server.py `
 starts a server on: http://127.0.0.1:8000

-## First connection test
+### First connection test
-run test_client.py
+run `test_client.py`
 This will result in a TripRequest/TripDelivery to the OJP service.

-## Create Python service
+### Create Python service
 see [service](./service/)

-## Processing the whole flow (as an example)
-run network_flow.py
-The following should happen
-1. client: Builds an OJPTripRequest from "Bern" to "Zürich" with departure time now
-2. client: The OJPTripDelivery from OJP is obtained
-3. client: From the result an OJPFareRequest ist constructed
-4. client: the OJPFareRequest ist sent to the server
-5. server: Transforms the OJPFareRequest into a NOVA Preisauskunft requdst
-6. server: Process the result from NOVA, build an OJPFareDelivery and send it to the client
-7. client: Show the result

-Everything is written to xml files for inspection

 ## How the actual service is built

+The service is stateless and can connect to the Swiss OJP v1 service, the Swiss OJP v2 service and the NOVA system.
+For simplicity we don't distinguish OJP v1 and OJP v2 in the diagrams.

 ### Component diagram

 ![image](https://github.com/openTdataCH/ojp-nova/assets/24227470/b20eb8c9-6c94-4e77-8f5e-e870d59b16cf)